Engineering design process for middle school

 4. Construct and Test Prototype

 Next, a testable model of the chosen solution is built.
-Observations are made and data is collected during the test.
+During this hands-on phase, they make careful observations and collect data throughout the testing process.

 5. Evaluate Solution

-Then analyze the data and determine the effectiveness of the solution.
+Then, the data will be analyzed, and the effectiveness of the solution will be determined.
 Does it solve the problem?
 Were the criteria and constraints met?
-This step may include graphing data.
+This step often includes creating graphs to better understand the results.

 6. Present the Solution

-Finally, document the project and communicate the product and process to clients and others.
+Finally, the project must be documented, and the product and process must be communicated to clients and others.
 This step may include a project portfolio or formal presentation.

 Comment below